Darryl McDaniels: Career

 On September 15, 2017, Italian rapper Caparezza released his studio album, Prisoner 709, which includes the track "Forever Jung" that features DMC on guest vocals.
 American rapper DeLiverance's 2018 single "Slave To The Rhythm" also features DMC on guest vocals.

 On August 13, 2018, DMC performed an encore with O.A.R., playing "Walk This Way".

 In February 2021, McDaniels released a song and animated video, "Let's All Get the Vaccine," to encourage the COVID-19 vaccination.

 In January 2022, McDaniels released his picture book, Darryl's Dream, published by Random House.

 In January 2024, McDaniels released a cookie brand DMC Cookies.
 In June 2024, a music video for Fantastic Cat's "So Glad You Made It" features McDaniels acting in the role of a music producer.

+In 2023, McDaniels recorded guest vocals on the album My Veneration by the band Patriarchs in Black.

+In July 2024 McDaniels wrote and recorded two songs with Patriartchs in Black guitarist Dan Lorenzo, "terRIFFic!" and "Game Changer".

+On October 3, 2026, McDaniels will appear at the Power to the People Festival at Merriweather Post Pavilion in Columbia, MD.
+The festival, which is being put on by Tom Morello, will also feature performances by Morello, Bruce Springsteen, Foo Fighters and many others.
+The festival is being held in response to President Donald Trump.